xshawnyu/SAS-program-for-NHANES-dataset/README.md

 #RESEARCH QUESTIONS:
 #After controlling for major demographic covariates, is there a correlation between 1. blood concentration of PFOS and thyroid disorder?
 2. urine concentration of phthalates and thyroid disease status?

-#Part of project writeup, codes and representative figures are posted here.
-I will post the complete project once I had time to give it another run at the mothodology and codes.
+#Part of project writeup, code and representative figures are posted here.
+I will upload the complete project once I had time to give it another run at the mothodology and code.